-The Minnesota Vikings are set to move into their new $1.1 billion U.S. Bank Stadium, the newest shrine to professional sports in America.
-Other new stadiums and ballparks are either under construction or in the planning stages.
+The NFL’s Rams and Chargers are set to move into a new $2.6 billion stadium in suburban Los Angeles in 2020.
+The Raiders will begin play in a $1.8 billion facility the same year, and the Vikings and Falcons recently moved into similarly pricey venues.
+These are definitely boom times for stadium construction in pro sports.
 Yet not all stadium plans come to fruition.
 As history has shown, even some of the grandest stadium and ballpark designs from days gone by ended up on the trash heap of history.

 10. Tampa Bay Rays Propose Spaceship-Like Stadium